Written by Harry Roberts on CSS Wizardry.

 companies: from executive level, all the way down to development teams.
 A

-conversation I had recently really highlighted this further.
-Whilst discussing
+conversation I had recently served to highlight this issue further.
+Whilst

-the intricacies of a certain performance (anti-)pattern, a developer brazenly
+discussing the intricacies of a certain performance (anti-)pattern, a developer

 But!
 The good thing about being in this position is that it gives us a lot of room for improvement.
 Let’s make it better.